 I’m a brand strategist, so in my book, brand is always a critical component of a business.
 When all you have is a hammer, everything looks like a nail, right?

-That said, I also specialize in advising “second-stage” businesses; companies who have had significant periods of organic growth.
-Often these companies have flourished for years without ever really paying much attention to their brand and marketing strategy.
+That said, I also specialize in advising “second-stage” businesses.
+These are companies who have had significant periods of organic growth.
+They often have flourished for years without ever paying much attention to their brand and marketing strategy.

-Here are the common scenarios when a clearly articulated brand strategy becomes mission critical for second-stage businesses.
+Below are the common scenarios when a clearly articulated brand strategy becomes mission critical for second-stage businesses: